fvinas/tf_aws_lambda_ip_whitelist/README.md

 - displays a success message with the expiry timestamp when adding a rule
 - support for non IAM users
-- retrieve public IP inside Lambda func from lambda request
+- integrate Lambda behind an API Gateway
 - remove error in case of duplicate entry (update)
 - support for ipv6 rules
 - support for egress rules